Vladimír Zábrodský

 Vladimír Olegovic Zábrodský (7 March 1923 – 20 March 2020) was a Czechoslovak ice hockey and tennis player.
-Born in Prague, Czechoslovakia, he won a silver medal with the Czechoslovakian national team at the 1948 Winter Olympics, and won the world championships (1947 and 1949).
-Zábrodský was also a tennis player and member of the Czechoslovakian Davis Cup team.
+Born in Prague, Czechoslovakia, he won a silver medal with the Czechoslovakia national team at the 1948 Winter Olympics, and won the world championships (1947 and 1949).
+Zábrodský was also a tennis player and member of the Czechoslovak Davis Cup team.
 He was inducted into the International Ice Hockey Federation Hall of Fame in 1997.

 Ice hockey career

 He was one of the inaugural members of the International Ice Hockey Federation Hall of Fame, inducted in 1997.
 He played in the Czechoslovak First Ice Hockey League for LTC Prague from 1940 to 1950, Spartak ČKD Sokolovo from 1950 to 1960, and Bohemians ČKD Praha from 1963 to 1965, collecting 306 goals.

 Tennis career

 Zábrodský also represented Czechoslovakia in the Davis Cup during 1948, 1955, and 1956.
 He made his Davis Cup debut for Czechoslovakia in the 1948 Europe Zone second-round tie against Brazil.
 He played the doubles rubber with Jaroslav Drobný, beating the Brazilian pair of Manoel Fernandes and Ernesto Petersen in straight sets.
 He also participated in the 1948 Europe Zone Final, where he played in the dead singles rubber against Torsten Johansson, losing in four sets.
 Zábrodský's last Davis Cup appearance was in the losing second-round tie against Denmark in the 1956 Europe Zone draw.
 Zábrodský played in five singles Davis Cup rubbers, two of which he won, and also in five doubles rubbers, with three wins.